 This article explains the difference between good and bad starting hands.

-If your hole cards form a pair, you already have a hand one step up the hand rankings ladder.
+If your starting hands, or hole cards as they are known, form a pair then you already have a hand one step up the hand rankings ladder.
 This is known as a "pocket pair".

 Obviously, the quality of your hand also depends on the rank of the pair and it follows that the best starting hand in Texas Hold'em is a pair of aces.
 They look beautiful, and every Texas Hold'em player goes to sleep and dreams of finding nothing but aces in the hole.

 A pocket pair can often win a hand of Texas Hold'em without needing to improve on the flop, turn or river.
 The probability of winning the pot without improving your own hand largely depends on the size of your pocket pair.
 If you are holding aces, your opponent has to make at least two pair in order to beat you.